Motorcycle Accidents FAQ

 Do I have to wear a helmet at all times on a motorcycle?

-Answer: Georgia law requires that everyone, including passengers, wear a helmet that complies with standards set by the Commissioner of Public Safety, which means that the helmet must be DOT compliant under Federal Motor Safety Vehicle Safety Standard (FMVSS) 218.
+Answer: Georgia law requires that everyone, including passengers, wear a helmet that complies with standards set by the Commissioner of Public Safety, which means that the helmet must be DOT compliant under the Federal Motor Safety Vehicle Safety Standard (FMVSS) 218.

 In addition to a helmet, you also must use protective eyewear or have a windshield on your bike.
 In any event, not wearing a full-faced helmet exposes you to severe head injuries.